Icinga/icinga2/doc/02-getting-started.md

   ----------------------------------------------|------------------------------------
   /etc/icinga2                        		| Contains Icinga 2 configuration files.
   /usr/lib/systemd/system/icinga2.service 	| The Icinga 2 Systemd service file on systems using Systemd.
-  /etc/init.d/icinga2                 		| The Icinga 2 init script on systems using SysVinit.
-  /usr/sbin/icinga2                   		| Shell wrapper for the Icinga 2 binary.
+  /etc/init.d/icinga2                 		| The Icinga 2 init script on systems using SysVinit or OpenRC /usr/sbin/icinga2                   		| Shell wrapper for the Icinga 2 binary.
   /usr/lib\*/icinga2				| Libraries and the Icinga 2 binary (use `find /usr -type f -name icinga2` to locate the binary path).
   /usr/share/doc/icinga2              		| Documentation files that come with Icinga 2.